cristianbanarescu/iOS-Development/README.md

 - For cross-platform projects&demos, please see the Flutter [folder](./Flutter)
 - See the [Git & Github page](git.md) for useful information on how to use Git & Github for an iOS developer and in general.
 - See the [Concurrency & Multithreading page](./Concurrency/Concurrency.md) contains useful information about: multithreading, GCD, Swift Concurrency, serial vs concurrent queues, sync vs async, etc.
+- See the [AI page](AI.md) for more details regarding AI, prompting and usages in iOS development.

 ## Continuous Learning and Growth